AndyDev2013/java_advoo/README.md

 <img src="https://puu.sh/zx4WH/b24db7b678.png" width="300px" height="300px">

-* Runnable jar file in the dist folder.

 # About

 This project was created as part of a fourth year project to demontrate OO principals and design patterns.
 The entire project was coded using Java.